Cambridge Audio CXA80

 |Preamp Outputs||Stereo, Sub|

 |Dimensions and Warranty|

 |Labor Warranty||3 Years|

-80 Watts x 2 Channel: Rated at 80 watts x 2 channel into 8Ω (or 120 watts x 2 channel into 4Ω), the Cambridge Audio CXA80 integrated amplifier is powerful enough to drive some of the most demanding speakers, yet has the nuance and subtlety demanded by modern recordings.
+80 Watts x 2 Channel: Rated at 80 watts x 2 channels into 8Ω (or 120 watts x 2 channels into 4Ω), the Cambridge Audio CXA80 integrated amplifier is powerful enough to drive some of the most demanding speakers, yet has the nuance and subtlety demanded by modern recordings.